pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

 available as a spatial diagnostic field (section :ref:`sec-saving-diagnostics`).

 .. rubric:: Footnotes

+.. [#] This is consistent with the `CF Conventions`_ document for data-sets without cell
+       bounds: "If bounds are not provided, an application might reasonably assume the gridpoints to be at the centers of the cells, but we do not require that in this standard."

 .. [#] In most cases one process corresponds to one "core" of your computer.